Daisy Tapley: Activism

 While she earned a living as a musician, she was also invested in social causes of the day.
 She had a prominent role in the 1917 Silent March similar to today's BLM peaceful demonstrations protesting African-American racial violence; the Dyer bill and the Anti-Lynching movement, she also participated in planning benefits and concerts which raised funds for 'race' causes.
 With the return of 'the Gallant Fifteenth' from the European theatre in 1919 Tapley was head of the soup kitchen at the Y 'Hut' in Harlem, which had over 200 beds for returning black servicemen.
 By the 1920s, she had gained recognition in New York's music venues as a celebrated songstress with an international reputation as a classical performer.

 She associated with celebrated personalities including Samuel Coleridge-Taylor, Scott Joplin, Harry Burleigh W.E.B.
 DuBois, James Reese Europe, Alice Dunbar, Will Marion Cook, James Weldon Johnson, and Ada Overton Walker, the hoi-polloi of the early Harlem Renaissance.
 Her collaboration with Roland Hayes of Boston, a young Tenor Daisy discovered and promoted early in his career would prove lasting for both artists.
 Their collaboration in quartets and duets continued for two decades.
 This was during an era of Jim Crow when African-Americans were often subjected to negative conditions as performers and artists, which included racial violence from theatre owners and prejudice in lodgings and bookings.
 Many performers maintained high musical standards and personal dignity, as did Tapley throughout her life.

 Death

 She received test results in late summer of 1924 while rehearsing for an opera performance, indicating that she had ovarian cancer.
-Tapley passed away the following February and was interred in Oakland Cemetery where she spent summers at her home in Eastville.
+Tapley died the following February and was interred in Oakland Cemetery where she spent summers at her home in Eastville.